View Document Text

 In order to receive a cash referral fee from us, promoters must comply with the requirements of the

-firm will receive a percentage of the advisory fee you pay our firm for as long as you are our client, or
+will receive a percentage of the advisory fee you pay our firm for as long as you are our client, or until

-until such time as our agreement with the promoter expires.
-You will not pay additional fees
+such time as our agreement with the promoter expires.
+You will not pay additional fees because of

-entering into an advisory agreement with our firm.
-Therefore, a promoter has a financial incentive
+advisory agreement with our firm.
+Therefore, a promoter has a financial incentive to recommend our

 Recommendations of Private Funds